vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 - 1a.
 The entry is invalid

   - 1a1.
-GreenTea shows an error message
+Green Tea shows an error message

   Use case ends.